Gourde scores in OT to lift Lightning over Hurricanes 3-2 - WHIZ News

 STRUGGLING VETERAN

 Johnson, who has played his entire NHL career with the Lightning, has endured his share of struggles this season, including Saturday in a loss to Florida when he was responsible for a late-period turnover and failed coverage.
-Tampa Bay coach Jon Cooper removed Johnson from the power-play rotation after holding a conversation with the veteran center earlier in the day.
+Cooper removed Johnson from the power-play rotation after holding a conversation with the veteran center earlier in the day.

 “I’ve coached him a long time and I trust him as a player,’’ Cooper said.
 “He’s had many, many, many more ups than downs.
 When you go through this you just have to stand with your player and try to have him work his way out of that.
 Part of that is to work on the 5-on-5 game and then take steps from there.
 He’s a consummate pro and I’m sure he’s going to work his way out of this.’’